 This is where I buy my bread.
 The window with the bars on it is often opened and they sell their bread directly to the street, but you can also buy it from inside.
 This store is Tongan owned.
 On it’s right side is a Chinese grocery store, and on the right side of that is the MBf bank.
 There is a dairy case, with a variety of NZ cheeses, and is the only place I’ve found cream cheese.

-Also new, this deli is owned by a Canadian couple who sell made-to-order sandwiches, as well as frozen house made sausages, stuffed pork, and other premade meals.
+A Canadian couple moved to Neiafu and opened a new deli.
+They sell made-to-order sandwiches, as well as frozen house-made sausages, stuffed pork, and other premade meals.
 Their lemonade is stellar!

 The Dancing Rooster bills itself as a provisioning center for yachties.
 They have a daily board with their meat offerings, and you can place an order to be picked up the next day, frozen or not.
 I ordered two packages of two scotch fillets (ribeyes for Americans, four steaks total).
 The cost came to $100 TOP ($50 USD).

 Behind the ‘Utukalongalu Market is a seafood market, but every time I’ve been in – even as they open at 8 am – it’s been empty.
 Instead, go to the commercial wharf in the mornings and you will find pop up tents selling whole reef fish – hogfish, parrotfish, groupers.
-As of 2017, new sanctions have been put on for fishing, so check with the Tongan Environmental Protection Agency (next to Dancing Rooster) before you fish.
+As of 2017, the government created new sanctions for fishing, so check with the Tongan Environmental Protection Agency (next to Dancing Rooster) before you fish.

 - Carrots (you can tell the difference between locally grown carrots and imported ones)